 Avoid abbreviated colloquialisms such as “the ’gate” for Colgate unless your format is particularly informal.

 in teaching.
 Lowercase degrees, including disciplines, except for proper nouns [master’s degree in English literature, master of arts in teaching degree].

 No periods in abbreviations MAT, MA, MS, AB.
 Avoid redundancies such as Dr. John Smith, MD.

 academic leave of absence

 .
-See titles (of persons).
+See titles (of persons)

 .
 For well-known acronyms [NFL, NSF, NEA], periods are not necessary.
 On first reference, spell out university acronyms that may be unfamiliar to the audience [Center for Outreach, Volunteerism, and Education,

 rather than the COVE].